Partners Group: Recent history (2021-present)

-In early 2024, Partners Group announced that it was expanding its investments in the PBSA (purpose built student accommodation) real estate sector.
 In March 2024, the firm added private markets royalties to its investment platform, launching the industry's first scalable multi-sector royalty strategy.
 The new offering would target a fast-growing addressable market, with royalties representing the fifth asset class on Partners Group's private markets platform.
 During the same month, the investment firm launched its new corporate brand with new logo and slogan, 'Built Differently to Build Differently.'
 The new logo incorporates bricks into its design, underlining the firm's focus as a business builder.
 In May, the firm announced it was expanding its ELTIF solutions with the launch of a private equity evergreen strategy.
 The firm also expanded geographically during the same period, opening a new office in Hong Kong.

 In July of that year, it was announced Partners Group would be acquiring a majority share in the Portuguese biotech firm, FairJourney Biologics.
 Prior to the deal, FairJourney had assisted drugmakers including Johnson & Johnson discover novel antibody treatments.
 During the same month, it also closed its fifth private equity fund above its $15 billion target.
 Also in July, the company announced it was set to acquire Eteck, a market-leading provider of sustainable decentralised heating and cooling solutions in the Netherlands.
 In September 2024, Partners Group and BlackRock announced they had established a strategic partnership to launch a model portfolio solution streamlining retail wealth access to private equity, private credit, and real assets.
 The first-of-its-kind offering will enable advisors to deliver a one-stop multi-private markets portfolio managed by two global asset managers, positioning BlackRock and Partners Group to capture accelerating growth in private markets and managed models.
 The AuM in managed model portfolios is expected to grow rapidly in the next few years.
 In the same month, Partners Group successfully completed a USD 1.9 billion equity investment in portfolio company Edgecore Digital Infrastructure.
 The investment is the second equity capital raise that Partners Group led since acquiring EdgeCore in 2022 and was conducted in conjunction with the firm's clients.
 It also acquired a controlling stake in Gateway Fleets, a provider of electrification solutions for logistics fleet operators in the United States.
 In September 2024, the company announced it would sell Techem, an international provider of digitally enabled solutions for the building ecosystem.